catchorg/Catch2/docs/configuration.md

 `CATCH_CONFIG_POSIX_SIGNALS` is on by default, except when Catch is compiled under `Cygwin`, where it is disabled by default (but can be force-enabled by defining `CATCH_CONFIG_POSIX_SIGNALS`).

 `CATCH_CONFIG_WINDOWS_CRTDBG` is off by default.
 If enabled, Windows's CRT is used to check for memory leaks, and displays them after the tests finish running.
+This option only works when linking against the default main, and must be defined for the whole library build.

 `CATCH_CONFIG_WCHAR` is on by default, but can be disabled.
 Currently it is only used in support for DJGPP cross-compiler.